proxmox/proxmox-backup/docs/technical-overview.rst

 .. code-block:: console

-    # proxmox-backup-debug inspect chunk b531d3ffc9bd7c65748a61198c060678326a431db7eded874c327b7986e595e0 --reference-filter ../../
+    # proxmox-backup-debug inspect chunk b531d3ffc9bd7c65748a61198c060678326a431db7eded874c327b7986e595e0 --reference-filter /path/in/a/datastore/directory

 Here ``--reference-filter`` specifies where index files should be searched, this can be an arbitrary path.
 If, for some reason, the filename of the chunk was changed you can explicitly specify the digest using ``--digest``, by default the chunk filename is used as the digest to look for.
 Specifying no ``--reference-filter`` will just print the CRC and encryption status of the chunk.
 You can also decode chunks, to do so ``--decode`` has to be set.
 If the chunk is encrypted a ``--keyfile`` has to be provided for decoding.

 Restore without a running PBS
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is possible to restore snapshots even without a running PBS, assuming you have access to the index and chunk files, if encrypted you'll also need the keyfile it was encrypted with.
+It is possible to restore spefiic files of snapshots without a running PBS using the `recover` sub-command, provided you have access to the intact index and chunk files.
+Note that you also need the corresponding key file if the backup was encrypted.

 .. code-block:: console

-    # proxmox-backup-debug recover index drive-scsi0.img.fidx ../../../.chunks
+    # proxmox-backup-debug recover index drive-scsi0.img.fidx /path/to/.chunks

-where `../../../.chunks` is the path to the directory that contains contains the chunks and `drive-scsi0.img.fidx` is the index-file of the file you'd lile to restore.
+In above example the `/path/to/.chunks` argument is the path to the directory that contains contains the chunks, and `drive-scsi0.img.fidx` is the index-file of the file you'd lile to restore.
 Both paths can be absolute or relative.
-With ``--skip-crc`` it is possible to disable the crc checks of the chunks, this will speed up the process, however should probably only be used for testing.
+With ``--skip-crc`` it is possible to disable the crc checks of the chunks, this will speed up the process slightly and allows for trying to restore (partially) corrupt chunks.
+It's recommended to always try without the skip-CRC option first.